 Several other local shops including Rusty’s Needles and Cowabunga Ink were in attendance, so guests had plenty of designs from which they could choose.
 A certificate for a tattoo worth an estimated $600 became the top prize in a raffle contest at the end of the night.
 Mr. Taylor says that the number of people there surprised him, and it was about double what he was expecting.

 It Hurts to be Dead provided some music for the event, and vocalist Sean Snyder appreciated that the organizers were able to get so many talents under one roof in one location for the night.
 He noted the level of camaraderie in particular and felt that the studio’s even was the first of many.

 Attendees were impressed by what they saw and experienced at Ink in the Falls and hoped to see more.
 Many residents see the restoration of old buildings as a sign of change for Wichita Falls.
-Events like Ink the Falls are injecting a note of culture into the downtown area lets just hope they don’t remove it like a laser on a tattoo.
+Events like Ink the Falls are injecting a note of culture into the downtown area.